uf2020/ccxt/Checklist.md

   - What are your resource limits on traffic, storage space, memory and CPU time?
   - Which of these connectivity options do you choose?
 You can choose more than one, but you need to choose at least one:
     - Standard REST over HTTP?
-    - WebSocket ?
+    - WebSocket (usually faster than REST)?
-    - FIX?
+    - FIX/IFEX?
     - other?
-  - Do you need Websockets (this is usually faster than REST)?
-  - Do you need the support for FIX / IFEX?
   - Do you need to proxify your requests (to work around exchange request rate limits)?
   - What parameters do you want for control?
   - Do you want it to have a rich GUI?